-Last June's announcement that the U.S. central bank would begin unwinding the Fed's balance sheet sent analysts scrambling.
+The announcement in June 2017 that the Federal Reserve would begin unwinding its balance sheet sent analysts scrambling.
 The "Great Unwinding" signals the end of an unprecedented era for the U.S. — and for central banks around the world.
 The velocity at which global financial markets began to buckle during the financial crisis of 2007–2008 challenged the role of central banking and set off a period of unconventional policy.
 As crisis central banking looks to be coming to an end, its impact will likely be felt most in the sector at the center of this shift: the banking industry.

 Looking back: The global response to the financial crisis